 - Pour water over pasta and sprinkle with sea salt

-- Place lid on pressure cooker, make sure vent is on Sealing position, and hit PRESSURE COOK for 4 minutes.
+- Place lid on pressure cooker, make sure vent is on Sealing position, and hit PRESSURE COOK for 4 minutes on high pressure.
 You may also have to hit START depending on your model.

 - Pot will take a few minutes to reach pressure then will count down and cook for 4 minutes.
 When pot beeps, do a gradual release by slowly turning the valve to minimize foam spraying out.